Riskified/dynamic-environment/README.md

 # Dynamic Environment Controller

-k8s operator which supports testing on multi-test workflows environment in a transparency way.
-This operator will listen to DynamicEnv a new Riskified custom resource which there we will configure the services that we want to create from them a subset with new version and apply all the requirements for routing the requests to match subsets.
+A k8s operator which supports testing on a multi-test workflows environment in a transparent way.
+This operator will listen to DynamicEnv, a new Riskified custom resource.
+In this resource we will configure the services from which we want to create a subset with new version of our app and apply all the requirements for routing the requests to the matching subsets.

 ## Setting Development Environment